Visiting the Grotto in Portland, OR

 The Upper Level has an entrance fee:

 To access the Upper Level, you can purchase admission from the Visitor Center located to the left of the Chapel of Mary.
-There will be a sandwich board sign outside to help find it.
-Once you pay the admission, you’ll be given a token to access the elevator that will bring you to the Upper Level.
+Look for the sandwich board sign outside to help find it.
+Once you pay the admission fee, you’ll be given a token to access the elevator that will bring you to the Upper Level.
 Insert the token into the coin slot by the turnstile to enter.
 To exit, take the elevator back down and go back through the turnstile.
 You won’t need a coin to exit.

 You can purchase an annual pass for the Upper Level:

-There is an entrance fee for the Christmas Festival of Lights, which varies based on the day and whether you purchase tickets in advance.
+There’s an entrance fee for the Christmas Festival of Lights, which varies based on the day and whether you purchase tickets in advance.
 Weekdays earlier in the season are cheaper than weekends and dates closer to Christmas.
+Think in the ballpark of around $15/adult.

 Find details about pricing and reserve tickets here.